valleyofdoom/PC-Tuning/README.md

 > **Do NOT** blindly trust or believe everything you read online (including this resource) and typically doubt everything.
 Instead, validate statements through evidence, research and benchmarks.

 > [!CAUTION]
-> If your daily workflow allows for Linux, then use it.
-Linux offers far more flexibility than Windows ever will in various aspects.
-Espeically for "power users".

-> [!CAUTION]
 > **Do NOT** apply random, unknown or undocumented changes, programs and script to your system without a comprehensive understanding of what they are changing and impact they have on security, privacy and performance.

 ---